 As a city focused on environmental protection, San Francisco has become more of a bike-friendly city in the last couple of years.
 Clearly marked bike lanes have popped up in many more locations recently.

-A number of companies have joined this space and quickly died, so beware of outdated information elsewhere on the web.
-In 2020, the predominant bikesharing service is now BayWheels.
+A number of companies joined this space and quickly fizzled out, so beware of outdated information elsewhere on the web.
+In 2024, the predominant bikesharing service is now BayWheels.
 BayWheels is operated by and runs on the Lyft app.
-Just look for the little bike icon at the bottom of the app.
-Rides start at $2 depending on distance.
-Helmets are not available, so bring your own because cycling in San Francisco can be a contact sport.
+Just look for the little bike icon at the bottom of the app in the center.
+Most of the bikes offered are e-bikes (which really help on the hills!) but some classic bicycles are available as well.

-Additional San Francisco Transit Resources
+Final Thoughts & Additional San Francisco Resources

 Need more information to plan your San Francisco travels?
 Check out these articles for more: